Updated: Mar 12

 Deuteronomy 3:18 (NIV)

 In the book of Exodus we read about how Moses protested against God when God told him to return to Egypt because He was going to use him to set free His people from slavery in Egypt.
 Moses was afraid he wouldn't be taken seriously and came up with excuses as to why he couldn't do what God was instructing him to do.
 He pointed out to God that previously the Israelites had rejected his desire to protect them and also pointed out that he couldn't speak very well.
 Moses stuttered.
 This, however, did not change God's mind to use Moses as the vessel through which the Israelites would be delivered from slavery and led to the promised land.
+A Type and shadow of what Jesus Christ would do.
 Whilst Moses was protesting God had ALREADY instructed Aaron, Moses's brother, to meet Moses in the wilderness so that he could join Moses and speak on his behalf.
 So what does this tell us?
 That God knows us and what we're going to do before we even think it.
 It also tells us that no matter how little we think of ourselves, if God plans on using us He will, and He will make a way for this to be realized.

 Besides God instructing Aaron to meet up with Moses, God also reassured Moses that He would perform signs through him to convince the Israelite elders that he had indeed met with God and had been instructed and sent by Him.
 One of these signs was the name of God, which Moses asked God to reveal to him so that there would be no doubt in the Israelite elders' minds.
 The name God revealed to Moses was "I AM WHO I AM."